kristiankunc/Disconym/README.md

-# DiscoNym
+# Disconym
-Discord bot that allows you to send anonymous messages to others
+Discord Bot that allows you to send anonymous messages to others